Astro vs Next.js: Which Framework Should You Use in 2026?

 The core difference

 Next.js’s philosophy: Full-stack React.
-Server-side rendering, static generation, API routes, edge functions, streaming — all in one framework.
-Built to scale from simple sites to complex applications.
+Server-side rendering, static generation, API routes, edge functions, streaming: all in one framework built to scale from simple sites to complex applications.

-These philosophies produce very different defaults:
+These philosophies produce different defaults for the same page:

-- A blog post page in Astro: ~0KB of JavaScript shipped to the browser
+- A blog post in Astro: roughly zero KB of JavaScript shipped to the browser

-- A blog post page in Next.js: ~100-150KB (React runtime + page component)
+- A blog post in Next.js: roughly 100 to 150 KB: React runtime plus the page component

 Full comparison